DeinFreund/LineIntersections/README.md

 # LineIntersections

 line.cpp takes line segments and tells you whether they intersect.
+Line segments can have zero length.

 Input:
 N: Number of test cases